EmaroLab/armor_rds_tutorial/README.md

 For instance, so far we used it to perform:
  + task planning to manipulate cluttered objects,
  + task planning to manipulate articulated objects,
- + spatial perception and reasoning, and
+ + spatial perception and reasoning,
  + natural human supervisions.

 ## ARMOR Demo

 Now that you have an idea of what ontologies are, and how they can help you, let's delve into the tutorial.
-This demo will follow a top-down approach:
+This demo will follow a top-down approach, we will:
- + first we will check that our installation was successful,
+ 1. check that our installation was successful,
- + then we will try to communicate with ARMOR from a terminal, and
+ 2. try to communicate with ARMOR from a terminal, and
- + later we will go and check in the self-test utility which commands are called and to which ARMOR messages and commands they correspond.
+ 3. go and check in the self-test utility which commands are called and to which ARMOR messages and commands they correspond.
 Once the basis is laid down, we will have a look at a concrete example with two turtlebots and three ontologies interacting together.

 Please note that this tutorial was meant for RDS so there may be some specific jargon involved, but everything should work the same on a regular ROS installation as well.